Parson Brownlow: Opposition to the Ku Klux Klan

-U.S. Senate and his later life
+U.S. Senate and later life

-Following his reelection as Governor of Tennessee in 1867, Brownlow decided he would not seek a third term, and instead sought election to the U.S. Senate seat that would be vacated by David T. Patterson, Andrew Johnson's son-in-law, in 1869.
+Brownlow decided he would not seek a third gubernatorial term and instead sought election to the U.S. Senate seat that would be vacated by David T. Patterson, Andrew Johnson's son-in-law, in 1869.
 In October 1867, the state legislature elected Brownlow over William B. Stokes by a 63 to 39 vote.
 By the time he was sworn in on March 4, 1869, a persistent nervous disease had weakened him considerably, and the Senate clerk had to read his speeches.
 One of his speeches was a defense of Ambrose Burnside, the Union general who had liberated Knoxville from Confederate forces in 1863.